-The purpose of the two-day joint meeting of the Annual Ohio Mass Spectrometry Symposium and Annual Conference on Food and Nutritional Metabolomics is to provide an opportunity for academic and industrial researchers in the region to present their findings, share information, discuss research challenges with colleagues, and spark new collaborations in the rapidly advancing fields of mass spectrometry and metabolomics.
-Key topics include Advanced Ionization Techniques and Instrumentation, Native MS-Guided Structural Biology, Metabolomics, and Foods for Health.
+The purpose of the annual two-day joint meeting of the Annual Ohio Mass Spectrometry Symposium and Annual Conference on Food and Nutritional Metabolomics is to provide an opportunity for academic and industrial researchers in the region to present their findings, share information, discuss research challenges with colleagues, and spark new collaborations in the rapidly advancing fields of mass spectrometry and metabolomics.
+This year due to the Covid-19 pandemic, OMSMS 2020 will be held as a virtual symposium.

 The symposium is planned and co-hosted by the OSU Campus Chemical Instrument Center, Resource for Native MS-Guided Structural Biology, and OSU Foods for Health, with support from our generous sponsors.

 - Plenary speakers:

 - Erin Baker, North Carolina State University, Increasing identification confidence in metabolomic, lipidomic and exposomic analyses using multidimensional measurements and cheminformatics visualization techniques

 - Laura Sanchez, University of Illinois at Chicago, Cheese rinds as a model to study the chemistry of complex microbial communities

 - Invited speakers in mass spectrometry and metabolomics:

 - Abraham Badu-Tawiah, OSU, Multifunctional spray-based ambient ionization sources for direct characterization of fatty acid isomers

 - Jessica Cooperstone, OSU, Understanding the health benefits of tomato using mass spectrometry

 - Amanda Hummon, OSU, Imaging mass spectrometry of three dimensional cell cultures and organoids